borbul2007/vector-role/README.md

 Configure
 --------

-Refer the file templates/vector.toml.j2 to change the default values for Vector.
+Refer the file templates/vector.toml.j2 to change the default values for Vector

 Example Playbook
 ----------------